-- (a) being in physical proximity to a specified person or following a specified person from place to place; - (b) contacting or communicating with, either directly or indirectly, a specified person; - (c) attending at or with a certain distance of a specified place or location; or - (d) engaging in molesting, annoying, harassing, or threatening conduct directed at a specified person.7
+- (a) being in physical proximity to a specified person or following a specified person from place to place; - (b) contacting or communicating with, either directly or indirectly, a specified person; - (c) attending at or with a certain distance of a specified place or location; or - (d) engaging in molesting, annoying, harassing or threatening conduct directed at a specified person.

-The UIEDVPOA, on the other hand, recognizes all parts of the sister state protection order, including parts of the order relating to custody and visitation.8
+The UIEDVPOA, on the other hand, recognizes all parts of the sister state protection order, including parts of the order relating to custody and visitation.

-This act follows the approach of the UECJDA, recognizing and enforcing only the parts of the Canadian protection order requiring no contact.
-Other Acts and conventions deal with issues of custody between countries, specifically, the UCCJEA and its 2013 amendments that implement the Hague Convention on the Protection of Children.
-This act, like the UECJDA, pursues the narrower goal of addressing the emergency of threatened violence.
+This Act follows the approach of the UECJDA, recognizing and enforcing only the parts of the Canadian protection order requiring no contact.
+Other acts and conventions deal with issues of custody between countries, specifically, the UCCJEA and its article implementing the Hague Convention on Protection of Children.
+This Act, like the UECJDA, pursues the narrower goal of addressing the emergency of threatened violence.

-This act follows the UECJDA and its more limited approach also on other issues.
-Because of the limits on enforcing the criminal orders of another country, this act enforces only Canadian civil orders.
-While the UIEDVPOA's definition of protection orders includes certain
+Similarly, this Act also follows the UECJDA and its more limited approach on other issues.
+Because of the limits on enforcing the criminal orders of another country, this Act

-5 Unif.
+&lt;sup>5 Unif.
 Enforcement of Canadian Decrees and Judgments Act, note [8], p.
 3 [hereinafter UECJDA].

-6 Id., note [6], p.
+&lt;sup>6 Id., note [6], p.
 3.

-7 UECJDA, § 9.1.
+&lt;sup>7 UECJDA, § 9.1.

-8 UIEDVPOA, Introduction.
+&lt;sup>8 UIEDVPOA, Introduction.
 The UIEDVPOA does not enforce provisions related to support, however.
 Id.